cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/README.md

 ## The `Bruneton` model

 The Bruneton model is significantly more advanced.
-It pre-computes multiple scattering and is based on [this open-source implementation](https://github.com/ebruneton/precomputed_atmospheric_scattering) (see also the corresponding [Paper](https://inria.hal.science/inria-00288758/en)).
+It precomputes multiple scattering and is based on [this open-source implementation](https://github.com/ebruneton/precomputed_atmospheric_scattering) (see also the corresponding [Paper](https://inria.hal.science/inria-00288758/en)).

 Similar to the `CosmoScoutVR` model, the original implementation by Eric Bruneton uses Rayleigh scattering for molecules and the Cornette-Shanks phase function for aerosols.
 We generalized this implementation by loading phase functions, extinction coefficients, and particle density distributions from CSV files.
 This allows us to simulate arbitrary particle types.
-In particular, we can now use Mie Theory to pre-compute the scattering behaviour of a wide variety of particle types, including for instance Martian dust.
+In particular, we can now use Mie Theory to precompute the scattering behaviour of a wide variety of particle types, including for instance Martian dust.

-To perform this pre-processing, the `csp-atmospheres` plugin comes with a small command-line utility: [`atmosphere-preprocessor`](preprocessor/README.md).
+To perform this preprocessing, the `csp-atmospheres` plugin comes with a small command-line utility: [`atmosphere-preprocessor`](preprocessor/README.md).
 You can use this to generate the CSV files used in the examples below.
 Also, the [README.md](preprocessor/README.md) of the command-line utility provides more information on the resulting CSV file format.